RedHatGov/devsecops-workshop-dashboard/tekton/workshop/content/Fin.md

 # That's it!
-Hopefully, you understand how to build a Trusted Software Supply Chain on OpenShift.
+Hopefully, you understand how to build a Secure Software Factory on OpenShift.